Multipartite correlation measures and framework for multipartite quantum resources theory: Conclusion

 \section{Conclusion}

-Currently, the fundamental elements required by multipartite resource theory are consistent with those of bipartite resource theory, namely free states, free operations, and resource measures.
-Here, resource measures should satisfy faithfulness and non-increasing trend under free operations.
-However, the multipartite quantum correlation (MQC) measures should satisfy more principles of resource allocation theory, making the theory of multipartite resources more complex.
+Currently, the fundamental elements required by multipartite quantum resource theory are consistent with those of bipartite quantum resource theory, namely free states, free operations, and resource measures.
+Here, resource measures should satisfy the faithfulness and non-increasing trend under free operations.
+However, the multipartite quantum correlation (MQC) measures should satisfy more principles from many-boy resource allocation theory, making the current quantum resource theory not applicable to MQCs.
 In this paper, we establish a more reasonable framework for multipartite quantum resource theory, primarily by more accurately defining the conditions that true MQC measures should satisfy.
-Motivated by multipartite entanglement measures \cite{GY20} and multipartite multi-mode Gaussian non-product measure \cite{HLQ22}, a true MQC measure, in addition to the usual fundamental principles such as faithfulness (MQCM1) and non-increasing trend under free operations (MQCM2), should also satisfy the unification condition (MQCM3) and hierarchy condition (MQCM4).
-We call such MQC measures true MQC measures.
-Note that, the true measures of different MQCs exhibit distinct hierarchy conditions based on their inherent characteristics.
+Motivated by multipartite entanglement measures \cite{GY20} and multipartite multi-mode Gaussian non-product measure \cite{HLQ22}, a true MQC measure, in addition to the usual fundamental principles such as the faithfulness (MQCM1) and monotonicity under free operations (MQCM2), should also satisfy the unification condition (MQCM3), which enables us to measure the same source contained in part systems, and the hierarchy condition (MQCM4), which ensures that the resource hold by part system does not exceed that in entire system.
+We call such MQC measures the true MQC measures distinguishing from those that only satisfy (MQCM1) and (MQCM2).

 \if false Specifically, we first investigate the measures of completely symmetric MQCs.
 In this case, for condition (MQCM4), we provide three different levels of hierarchy relationships (CS-MQCM4a)-(CS-MQCM4c) based on three distinct types of coarsening relations of multipartite partition.
 Furthermore, in addition to conditions (MQCM1)-(MQCM4), a true MQC measure for completely symmetric MQCs should also satisfy symmetry (MQCM5).
 Based on these principles, we find that multipartite entanglement, multipartite non-PPT, multipartite coherence, multipartite imaginarity, multipartite multimode Gaussian non-product correlation, and multipartite multimode Gaussian imaginarity are completely symmetric multipartite quantum resources.
 In this scenario, two special types of completely symmetric MQCs exist: $k$-entanglement and $k$-partite entanglement for $n$-partite system.
 For $k$-entanglement and $k$-partite entanglement, we propose the more general unification condition and the hierarchy condition.
 Based on these conditions, we illustrate that $k$-entanglement and $k$-partite entanglement are completely symmetric multipartite quantum resources.
 In addition to completely symmetric MQCs, there also exist symmetric but not completely symmetric MQCs.
 In such cases, a true MQC measure should satisfy conditions (MQCM1)-(MQCM3) and (MQCM5), and the hierarchy condition may be part of (CS-MQCM4a)-(CS-MQCM4c).
 Based on this, we demonstrate that multipartite single-mode Gaussian coherence is a symmetric multipartite Gaussian quantum resource.
 Furthermore, there exist asymmetric MQCs.
 In such cases, a true MQC measure should satisfy conditions (MQCM1)-(MQCM3), as well as the hierarchy condition determined by the multipartite quantum correlation itself.
 Here, we elaborate on multipartite discord as an asymmetric multipartite quantum resource.\fi